Mylavan/Autolabels_Exe/ReadMe.txt

 This Project contains Inferencing a onnx/Openvino model using Openvino 2023 and Opencv Runtime in c++ .
 The code is written for a segmentation model inference , Source code needs to be re-written for Other Model inference

+This code Generates the Autolabels, CA,CTR into respective folder

 Folder Structure

 1.Extra